 Review the error(s) to determine which prerequisite is not being satisfied.

-- If you meet the prerequisite for the course through transfer credit that has not yet posted to your Texas State Transcript, you will need to provide PROOF OF COMPLETION to the academic department of the class and request the override from that department.
-Proof of Completion could be a printout of your unofficial transcript from the transfer institution. (e.g., for a MATH course, provide proof to the Department of Mathematics and request the override from them).
+- If you meet the prerequisite for the course through transfer credit that has not yet posted to your Texas State transcript, you will need to provide proof of completion to the academic department and request the override from that department.
+Proof of completion could be a printout of your unofficial transcript from the transfer institution (e.g. for a Math course provide proof to the Department of Mathematics and request the override from them).

 Department Approval Needed Error

 - Request a Departmental Override from the department.
-If all sections of the course require department approval and you believe you should be taking the course. (e.g., for a MATH course, contact the Department of Mathematics; for an ENG course, contact the Department of English, etc.)
+If all sections of the course require departmental approval and you believe you should be taking the course, contact the department (e.g., for a Math course, contact the Department of Mathematics; for an English course, contact the Department of English, etc.).

-Cohorts exist for certain programs or groups with the intent that their students to take courses together as they progress through their degree plans. (e.g., Residential College program, Living Learning Communities, etc.) In most cases, cohort restrictions are placed only on selected sections of courses leaving other sections of the same course available to everyone else.
+Cohorts exist for certain programs or groups with the intent that their students to take courses together as they progress through their degree plans (e.g., Residential College program, Living Learning Communities, etc.).
+In most cases, cohort restrictions are places only on selected sections of courses leaving other sections of the same course available to everyone else.